Subject Leader: Mrs Ellie Bromiley

-MFL at QKS
+Languages at QKS

 In a post-Brexit world, languages will be more important than ever.

 Students need to able to communicate with others both at home and abroad - be it at work or at play.
-With only a third of Britons being able to hold a conversation in another language besides their mother tongue, French and Spanish are amongst the top five languages the UK will need most following Brexit according to the British Council report “Languages for the Future”.
+With only a third of Britons being able to hold a conversation in another language besides their mother tongue, Spanish and French are amongst the top five languages the UK will need most following Brexit according to the British Council report “Languages for the Future”.
 International awareness and the ability to connect with people globally beyond English will become more vital than ever.

 “Languages are invaluable for a generation growing up in an increasingly connected world.
 If the UK is to be truly global post-Brexit, languages must become a national priority.
 There are few more important languages for the UK’s future prosperity than Spanish and French”.